-On April 18,1756 Col. Washington's Virginia Regiment's soldiers went in pursuit of a few Indians.
-Captain John Fenton Mercer, Ensign Thomas Carter, and fifteen soldiers were ambushed on their pursuit to find Indians in the area.
-Mercer, Carter, and the fifteen soldiers were killed, this was the most fearful incident to happen around Williamsburg.
+On April 18,1756, Col. Washington's Virginia Regiment's soldiers went in pursuit of a few Native Americans.
+Captain John Fenton Mercer, Ensign Thomas Carter, and fifteen soldiers were ambushed after leaving the fort.
+When the seventeen men were killed, it was the most bloody incident to happen around Williamsburg.
 This battle near Fort Edwards was largest of the French and Indian War to have occurred in West Virginia.
 Before The Battle of Great Cacapon River, Fort Edwards was the center of town.
 After the battle, the main road was moved, removing Fort Edwards from the center of town.